sius/pencil/README.md

 - SSHA384, SSHA-384
 - SHAA512, SSHA-512

-The default PasswordEncoder for encoding is `BCryptPasswordEncoder`, while a password matching challenge against the encoded password tries to retrieve a suitable PasswordEncoder identified by it's leading identifier, e.g.: `{SSHA256}`, `{bcrypt}` etc.
+The default PasswordEncoder for encoding is always `BCryptPasswordEncoder`, while a password matching challenge against the encoded password tries to retrieve a suitable PasswordEncoder identified by it's leading identifier, e.g.: `{SSHA256}`, `{bcrypt}` etc.